UK and EU student tuition fees and maintenance loans - eligibility and amounts

 - a note of the category (a, b, c, d, e, f);

-- your placement dates (approx. start and end dates if actual dates not confirmed).
+- your placement dates (approx. start and end dates if actual dates not confirmed, and dates of breaks for annual leave if known).

 We'll then write to your loan provider to request that you are assessed for full funding.

-The Course Abroad Form or the placement confirmation letter needs to be completed with accurate dates for the periods of study or work, taking account of public and national holidays (i.e. Christmas/New Year and Easter) when you would not be expected to be in attendance/working.
-Your loan provider will deem your placement to be under the threshold for extra weeks funding if you only provide dates for the start and end of the year, and they will not assess you for extra weeks.
+Extra weeks funding is means-tested and if you are entitled it will be added to your overall maintenance loan.
+SFE will assess students for extra weeks funding only if the University is able to provide accurate dates for the periods of study or work, taking account of public and national holidays (i.e. Christmas/New Year and Easter) when you would not be expected to be in attendance/working.
 They will expect to see three terms or periods of work with breaks in December/January and March/April.
 For students on study abroad in Japan and China, they will expect to see two periods of study, corresponding to the semester dates of the host institution, with a break in February/March (i.e. at the academic year end).

 SFW and SFNI students should contact their loan providers for more information.